-Amy also represents not-for-profit agencies in the healthcare field, specifically with agencies serving individuals with developmental disabilities, mental illness or alcohol and drug abuse issues.
-She routinely counsels healthcare clients in the fields who are responding to Medicaid and other government investigations and audits as well as related employment and contract matters.
+Amy also represents not-for-profit agencies in the health care field, specifically with agencies serving individuals with developmental disabilities, mental illness or alcohol and drug abuse issues.
+She routinely counsels health care clients who are responding to Medicaid and other government investigations and audits as well as related employment and contract matters.

-Amy is an active member of the Women's Forum, which is a firm initiative with the goal of creating opportunities for personal and professional growth among business women throughout the community.
+Amy is an active member of the Women's Forum, a firm initiative with the goal of creating opportunities for personal and professional growth among business women throughout the community.

-- Represented major utility in real property tax dispute resulting in $7 million in real property tax refunds.
+- Represented a major utility in a real property tax dispute resulting in $7 million in real property tax refunds.

-- Represents an Industrial Development Agency in acquiring lease interests of various mall tenants and defending against claims for compensation in an eminent domain proceeding to support a multi-billion dollar economic revitalization project in central New York.
+- Represents an industrial development agency in acquiring lease interests of various mall tenants and defending against claims for compensation in an eminent domain proceeding to support a multi-billion economic revitalization project in central New York.

 - Represented a municipality in acquiring a parking garage by eminent domain for reconstruction and to support a public project.

 - Defends municipalities against proceedings brought by individuals and businesses to challenge property tax assessments.